Enalean/tuleap-documentation-en/languages/en/administration-guide/project-export-import.rst

 - A ``name`` attribute
 - A ``time`` attribute containing the ISO-8601 representation of the release date.
 - A ``preformatted`` attribute containing a boolean that indicates if the release notes and changelog are preformatted.
+- An ``artifact_id`` attribute referencing an artifact that must be present in the XML content.
+The FRS plugin must be installed to take into account the value.
 - A single ``<read-access/>`` element containing the access definitions.
 - A single ``<notes/>`` element containing the release notes
 - A single ``<changes/>`` element containing the changelog